|Skip left side navigation and go to content||

 About the Bridge Award

-Budgets up to $1 million in total costs per year and project periods up to three years (a total of $3 million over three years) may be requested.
+Projects proposed in response to this FOA must require eventual Federal regulatory approval/clearance, and may address preclinical and/or clinical stages of technology development.
+Budgets up to $3 million in total costs over three years may be requested.
 Development efforts may include preclinical R&D, which is needed for regulatory filings (e.g., IND or IDE) and/or clinical trials.

-An SBIR Phase IIB Bridge Award application must represent a continuation of the research and development efforts performed under a previously funded SBIR Phase II award.
+An SBIR Phase IIB Bridge Award application must represent a continuation of the research and development efforts performed under a previously funded SBIR or STTR Phase II grant or contract award.
 The NHLBI welcomes applicants previously funded by any NIH Institute or Center or any other Federal agency, as long as the proposed work applies to the NHLBI mission.
-Applications may be predicated on a previously funded SBIR Phase II grant or contract award.*
+Applications may be predicated on a previously funded SBIR or STTR Phase II grant or contract award.*

-*NOTE: Applicants who intend to submit a Bridge Award application that is predicated on an SBIR Phase II contract or any Phase II award from another Federal agency MUST contact the NHLBI prior to submission, so that the NHLBI can properly arrange for such applications to be accepted.
+*NOTE: Applicants who intend to submit an application that is predicated on an SBIR Phase II contract or any Phase II award from another Federal agency MUST contact the NHLBI prior to submission, so that the NHLBI can properly arrange for such applications to be accepted.
+See NIH SBIR FAQ page for additional information on submitting a grant application based on a contract award or award from another agency.